Managing the Surging Data Volume of a Fast-Growing Marketplace with TiDB

 Previously, our main solution for the backend system was MySQL, with MongoDB supporting a small number of applications.
 Although this solution could basically meet our demand, some problems arose as our business grew:

-Due to the regular MySQL Master-Slave (M-S) failover design, application access was often unavailable.
+- Due to the regular MySQL primary-secondary failover design, application access was often unavailable.
 If a node failed, it took a long time to recover because of the massive data volume.
-But the M-S architecture could only guarantee high availability using extra components and through Master-Slave switch, and during the switch process, as the system needed to ensure the state of the Master database, the election of the new Master, and the issue of the new routing, application access got interrupted.
+But the primary-secondary architecture could only guarantee high availability using extra components and through primary-secondary switch, and during the switch process, as the system needed to ensure the state of the primary database, the election of the new primary, and the issue of the new routing, application access got interrupted.

 To address our pain points, the Infrastructure and DBA teams decided to find a NewSQL database solution for our fast-growing business.
 We came across TiDB at the very beginning of the evaluation process, and we quickly realized that it would solve our main problems.